AIwithMann/2dGridWorldRL/README.md

 - Uses **off-policy temporal difference learning with n-step backups**
 - At each step:
   - Updates `Q(s,a)` with observed rewards and $$\max_a Q(S_{t+n},a)$$
-  - Improves the target policy grid (`TPgrid`) to be greedy w.r.t. learned action value functions but behavior is handeled epsilon-greedy implicit policy.
+  - Improves the target policy grid (`TPgrid`) to be greedy w.r.t. learned action value functions but behavior is handeled by epsilon-greedy implicit policy.

-  -
+### Sarsa(λ) Agents
+- Uses **on-policy TD(λ)** which is also known as **Sarsa(λ)**
+- Updates `Q(s,a)` with observed rewards, the eligibility trace for that state-action pair and value function of next state and action pair.
+- Imporves the policy grid to be gredy w.r.t. learned action value functions.

 ---